 Pour your graham cracker mix into a 9-inch (23-cm) pie pan, tart pan with a removable bottom, or springform pan.
 Press the crumbs into the bottom of the pan using a glass with a flat bottom, or your fingers.
 When you do this, crumbs will be pushed up the sides of the pan; use your fingers to press them into the sides, creating an even crust.

 Place your pan on a baking sheet, and bake for 10 minutes.
 Then set it aside to cool on a wire rack.

-In a medium or large saucepan (with no heat), mix your sweetened condensed coconut milk, non-dairy Greek yogurt, and key lime juice until smooth.
-Add a pinch of turmeric (if using), and sift your cornstarch over the mixture as you stir it in.
+In a medium or large saucepan (with no heat), mix your sweetened condensed coconut milk, non-dairy Greek yogurt, and Key lime juice until smooth.
+Add turmeric (if using) and cornstarch to the mixture.
 Whisk everything well to ensure there are no clumps of cornstarch before you turn on the heat.
 Keep in mind that if you’re using turmeric, the color will get brighter as it cooks, so don’t add too much.

 Carefully pour your filling into the prepared graham cracker crust.
-(You may want to pour it through a metal sieve if you have any small lumps.)
 Use an icing spatula or butter knife to smooth the top of the pie filling.
 Set aside to cool at room temperature for 30 minutes, then refrigerate until set (about 3 hours).

 Top with vegan whipped cream, and enjoy!

 Different brands of sweetened condensed coconut milk vary widely in their ratio of sugar to coconut milk.
 Please see the post above for notes on using different brands.